SAP-samples/teched2023-AD267/exercises/rap/README.md

 **ABAP Cloud**
-… is the ABAP development model to build cloud-ready business apps, services and extensions
+… is the ABAP development model to build cloud-ready business apps, services, and extensions
 … comes with SAP BTP and SAP S/4HANA
 … works with public or private cloud, and even on-premise